 Another thing I wish I had done differently is I wish I wouldn’t have yelled so much.
 This one hurts.
 And even though I know all parents get upset and lose their cool, I feel so guilty that I am the mom who did it too much.
 My kids are good and didn’t deserve me to take my frustrations out on them.
 I would take a much calmer approach to parenting and see things from their perspective.
 A bit of empathy could’ve gone a long way.

-I Wish I Let Others Help Me
+I Wish I had Let Others Help Me

 I Wish I Did More of Nothing